AI for Product Management

 What AI does — Summarize interviews, surveys, and feedback.
 Extract themes, pain points, and feature requests.
 Identify patterns across many responses.

 Approach — Upload or paste research.
 AI synthesizes.
-Human validates themes and prioritizes.
-Use for volume; human for nuance and strategic interpretation.
+Human validates themes and sets priorities.
+Use AI for volume; human for nuance and strategic interpretation.

 PRD and Spec Writing